status-im/nim-drchaos/README.md

 - References with cycles.
 A `.noFuzz` custom pragma will be added soon for cursors.
 - Object variants work only with the lastest memory management model `--mm:arc/orc`.

-## Why choose Dr. Chaos
+## Why choose drchaos

-Dr. Chaos has several advantages over frameworks derived from [FuzzDataProvider](https://github.com/google/fuzzing/blob/master/docs/split-inputs.md) which struggle with dynamic types that in particular are nested.
+drchaos has several advantages over frameworks derived from [FuzzDataProvider](https://github.com/google/fuzzing/blob/master/docs/split-inputs.md) which struggle with dynamic types that in particular are nested.
 For a better explanation read an article written by the author of [Fuzzcheck](https://github.com/loiclec/fuzzcheck-rs/blob/main/articles/why_not_bytes.md).

-## Bugs found with help of the library
+## Bugs found with the help of drchaos

 ### Nim reference implementation